 The fall term will focus on Classical simulations.
 The winter term will focus on a variety of other topics, including Monte-Carlo simulation, symbolic algebra, and random matrices.
+The fall and winter material are mostly independent, so it is fine to register for only one quarter of the course.

 Instructor: David Simmons-Duffin, Lauritsen 442, email: dsd.